tarreislam/php-46elks/docs/call.md

 // At first glance, this looks weird.
 But it makes sense.
 $action = isset($_REQUEST['action']) ? $_REQUEST['action'] : '';
 $digits = isset($_REQUEST['digits']) ? $_REQUEST['digits'] : '';
-// As you saw above this example, we assumed the calls initial endpoint is `calls.php?action=ivr`
+// As you saw above this example, we assumed the calls initial endpoint is `.../calls`
 // And according to https://46elks.se/docs/voice-ivr the IVR action will make a request with an added query param called `digits`
 // That means that when the user inputs 1 on their phone, 46elks will make this request `calls.php?action=ivr&digits=1`
 // Therefore we can match those